 Monthly Archives: September 2009

 There are children who devour plates of crunchy salads and gobble up steamed broccoli, like it was candy, but what do you do if your kids refuse to eat anything green?
 Children need the vitamins and minerals vegetables provide.
-Vegetables from the cabbage family are exceptional sources of calcium, vitamins A and C, and beta-carotenes, […]
+Here are tips for how to get your family eating more vegetables.
+Vegetables from the cabbage family […]

-Here are a few ideas for helping your child transition to a healthier diet, contributed by Amy Hemmert and Tammy Pelstring of Laptop Lunches.
+Struggling with food fussbudgets?
+Here are a few ideas and strategies for helping children and other picky eaters transition to a healthier diet.
 Prepare your child.
 Talk with your child about nutrition and the importance of developing a healthy body.
-Together, come up with a family plan, including a list of steps the family […]
+Together, come up with a family plan, including a list of steps the family wants […]

 A reader of this site wrote that she and her husband will be traveling quite far by car for their family vacation, and that they are tired of, as she put it, “soggy salads… and tasteless veggie subs…plus we don’t like supporting fast food.”
-What are weary (and hungry) travelers to do?
+What are weary (and hungry) car travelers to do?
+Here are […]

 What does “organic” mean?
 The organic label on foods tells you that the food was grown and produced in accordance with U.S. Department of Agriculture (USDA) organic standards.
 Except for farms that sell less than $5,000 of organic products per year, all those who sell organic food must have their practices certified (by an agent […]